GRRLIB/GRRLIB/README.md

-libpng      is supplied as source code libz        is supplied as source code libfreetype is supplied as source code libfat      is supplied with devkitpro (i.e. preinstalled)
+libpng      is supplied as source code libz        is supplied as source code libfreetype is supplied as source code libfat      is supplied with devkitPro (i.e. preinstalled)
 ```

 The easy way is to install GRRLIB and all the required libraries in a single